 The Mathematical Sciences Research Institute (MSRI) is one of the world’s preeminent centers for collaborative research in mathematics.
 Since 1982, MSRI’s topic-focused programs have brought together emerging and leading minds in mathematics, in an environment that promotes creativity and the interchange of ideas.
 Over 1,700 mathematical scientists spend time at MSRI’s Berkeley, California-based headquarters each year.
 MSRI is known around the world for the quality and reach of its programs and its leadership in basic research, mathematics education, and programs for the public understanding of mathematics. www.msri.org

-* Past CME Group-MSRI Prize winners have included distinguished luminaries in economics and mathematics.
-Five out of 10 of these past recipients have gone on to receive the Nobel Prize in Economic Sciences.
+Past recipients of the CME Group-MSRI Prize have included distinguished luminaries in economics and mathematics.
+Seven previous recipients have gone on to receive the Nobel Prize in Economic Sciences, including in 2020 when Paul Milgrom and Robert Wilson won for improvements to auction theory and inventions of new auction formats.

 2017 | Paul Milgrom